© New Phytologist Trust

 What happens during review?
 All manuscripts are allocated to a relevant member of the Editorial board, who decides whether the paper should go forward to peer review.
-Those that do not will be returned at this stage; we make every effort to do this as quickly as possible (usually within seven days) so that the authors can take their work forward without delay.
+Those that do not will be returned at this stage; we make every effort to do this as quickly as possible (usually within 6 days) so that the authors can take their work forward without delay.
 Papers sent out for review will, typically, be assessed by two or three independent referees.
 Authors may nominate potential referees.
-These should not have been coauthors or collaborators within the past three years, nor should they have any other conflict of interest.
+These should not have generally have been coauthors or collaborators within the past 3 years, nor should they have any other conflict of interest.
 If authors wish to request the exclusion of certain reviewers specific justification must be provided in the covering letter for the Editor's consideration.

 Please note our policy restricting the length of articles.
 Regular research papers that exceed 6500 words (including Introduction, Materials and Methods, Results, Discussion and Acknowledgements) will be returned to authors without review.